 If your biggest expectation for a smartphone is the ability to take striking photos and ultra-high-quality videos, you should take notice of aspects such as megapixels and maximum video recording resolution.
 You probably already know this, but just in case: one megapixel stands for a million pixels, and a pixel is the smallest element in digital imagery – a very tiny dot that, along with millions of other equally-tiny dots, forms the images we see on digital displays.
 While high numbers surely impress, this isn’t the only element to take into account when opting for a smartphone for photography, especially as you may not need to print out billboard-sized images captured with your phone.
 Moving on, if you’re into selfies and sharing stories with your phone (who knows – maybe you’re an Instagram star!), front camera resolution surely matters as well.
-As for a device’s maximum video recording resolution, the numbers shown in our comparisons indicate the highest resolution your phone is able to deliver in a video, at the highest number of frames per second.
+Most phones nowadays feature a high-definition video mode, with 1920 x 1080 pixels at a frame rate of 30 frames per second.
 Flagship devices often have an ultra-high-definition video mode or 4K video mode in addition to the default HD mode, which means that they can shoot videos with a maximum resolution of 3840 × 2160px at up to 60fps.

 The widest aperture is another interesting element to keep an eye on; this property represents the amount of light that your smartphone’s image sensor is able to capture.
 Here, smaller numbers actually represent wider apertures and more light coming in, which can be helpful in low-lit environments, and which is decisive for image aspects such as sharpness and depth of field.
 The smaller the number, the wider the aperture… A bit confusing, I know, but we wanna help you make a well-informed decision, and you can still count on our selection of smartphones for photography.
 Let’s just cover a couple more relevant specs, so bear with me.